alicolville/Weight-Tracker/readme.txt

 	[weightloss_weight_start] - start weight of the logged in member [weightloss_weight_most_recent] - end weight of the logged in member [weightloss_weight_difference_from_target] - difference from target

+= Pro Version =

+Our Pro version has now been released!
+If you upgrade, you get he additional features:

+- Widgets.
+Widgets that allow you to display the graph and quick weight entry form within any widget area.
+- Chart and form Shortcodes.
+That allow you to display the graph and quick weight entry form by placing a shortcode on any post or page.
+- Text Shortcodes.
+Additional shortcodes for earliest and most recent dates entered.
+- Admin: View / Delete user data.
+Admin will be able to view and delete existing user data.
+- User preferences.
+If enabled, the user will be able to select which unit they wish to store their weight in Metric or Imperial.
+They will also be able to specify date format and clear all their weight data.
+- Bar Charts.
+Fancy something different to a line chart?
+The plugin will also support Bar Charts.
+- Decimals.
+Decimals will be allowed weight in Pounds only or Kg modes.
+- Delete existing entry.
+A logged in user will be able to delete or edit an existing weight entry.
+- Better Tables..
+Data tables in front end and admin will support paging and sorting.
+- Admin: Extra Settings.
+Extra settings to customise the plugin will be added e.g. number of plot points on graph, rows per page, etc.

 = Languages support =